elixir-europe/rdmkit/pages/your_domain/toxicology_data.md

 ## Data from in vitro assays - Data analysis and modelling

 ### Description
 In vitro cell culture technologies are commonly used in toxicology.
 They provide an alternative to animal testing and allow to assess the response of the cells to toxicant exposure.
-They also provide unique access to biochemical, and morphological changes that can not be observed *in vivo*.
+They also provide unique access to biochemical, and morphological changes that cannot be observed *in vivo*.
 The most commonly used systems are immortalized cell lines and primary cell cultures.

 Although two-dimensional cell cultures are very popular, it has been shown that they do not represent the *in vivo* situation, as they are still far from the tissue organization and the cellular connections seen in an organism.
 Recent advances in three-dimensional cell culture technologies have allowed the widespread use of organoids.
 Organoids have been used for in vitro modelling of drug adverse effects, specifically in organs commonly susceptible to drug-induced toxicities (i.e. gastrointestinal tract, liver, kidney).